karlaugsten/BackgroundsForReddit/README.md

 urllib
 py2app

+## Running the app for developers

+First add a secrets.py file to the src directory:

+/src/secrets.py:
+client_id='my client id from reddit' client_secret='my client secret from reddit'

+(this is needed to access the reddit API)

-To run the app simply run:
+After this, simply run:

 python ./src/app.py